-&lt;sup>3 Warren Wiersbe, p.
+3 Warren Wiersbe, p.
 518.

+4 Everett Harrison, p.
+24.

-As Everett Harrison points out, "According to the prophetic word, the worship of man and beast will merge during the tribulation period."
-What image do we find ruling the world in the book of Revelation?
-The beast.
-Think about this charge in Revelation 13:18, "If anyone has insight, let him calculate the number of the beast, for it is man's number.
+13:18, "If anyone has insight, let him calculate the number of the beast, for it is man's number.
 His number is 666."

 You can tell a lot about people by how they treat animals.
 Some abuse them, that's obviously wrong, since God appointed us caretakers of His creation.
 But others worship animals.
 Their pets are like gods to them.
 Quite revealing.